To engage children in an inspiring, challenging, and civically active educational experience that embraces learning through the arts.

 EDUCATION PROTECTION ACCOUNT

-Access information about our Education Protection Account here.
+Access information about our 2018-19 Education Protection Act Spending Plan Here

 Since its beginning in 2006, Los Feliz Charter School for the Arts has evolved from a great idea to a living, breathing and growing center of learning for our community.
 Please take a moment to learn more about the philosophy, history, values and individuals at the heart of this unique public elementary school.